Smiling and nodding (followed by more smiling and nodding).

 Of course, this shouldn’t be used as a punitive or surprise tactic.
 This approach drives the most accountability when done consistently and the team knows the topics they’ll be asked about it in advance.
 By setting the expectation that the team will be called to task on their field readiness, leaders can promote an ongoing sense of accountability and the team will appreciate the extra push to up their game!

 Tip: prepare a running list of questions in advance of your meetings so you always have content to use (and don’t worry about reusing content…repetition is key to this tactic!).

 3. Write things down

-When you crystallize topics, deliverables, and outcomes in writing, something magical happens; massive accountability!
+When we crystallize topics, deliverables, and outcomes in writing, something magical happens; massive accountability!
 As GTD movement leader, David Allen, says “your mind is for having ideas, not holding them”.
 Yet despite our fast-paced lifestyles, the human tendency to forget, and the abundance of technologies available for us to recall information, we simply don’t write things down enough.

 (Note: in a pinch, writing things down in an email is better than nothing but best to use a more pervasive and collaborative forum like Google Docs, Evernote, or your CRM to ensure your note doesn’t end in email purgatory!).

-Driving accountability and doing what we say we’ll do is the key to top-notch execution and moving our businesses forward.
-The good news is, most of our people actually do want to live up to the commitments they smile a nod about and by putting these tactics into practice you’ll be well on your way!
+Driving accountability and doing what we say we’ll do is critical to first-class execution and moving our businesses forward.
+The good news is, most of us want to live up to the commitments we smile a nod about.
+By putting these few simple tactics into practice you’ll be well on your way!